Fully Stochastic Trust-Region Sequential Quadratic Programming for Equality-Constrained Optimization Problems

 MS in Computational and Applied Math (2021-2023)

-Yuchen Fang is a master student in the Computational and Applied Math program at UChicago, working with Mladen Kolar and Sen Na on stochastic nonlinear optimization.
-He is also interested in numerical linear algebra, high-dimensional statistics, statistical learning, as well as mathematical finance.
+Yuchen Fang is a PhD student in the mathematics department at UC Berkeley.
+He was a master student in the Computational and Applied Math program at UChicago, where he worked with Mladen Kolar and Sen Na on stochastic nonlinear optimization.
+His research interests include numerical linear algebra, high-dimensional statistics, statistical learning, and mathematical finance.

 Sen Na